Vessel: Square Rigger, Three-Masted Barquentine

 In 2007 the Bounty, a traditional three-masted trading vessel based at Darling Harbour, Sydney (known for one of the most dramatic episodes in English maritime history – the infamous 'mutiny on the bounty in April 1789'), was sold to a Chinese company in 2007.

-When the Southern Swan went on the market that same year, owners of Authentic Charters Marty Woods and David Warne knew their only hope of keeping the Swan in Aussie hands would be to purchase, restore and operate the ship themselves.
+When the Southern Swan went on the market that same year, owner of Authentic Charters Marty Woods knew his only hope of keeping the Swan in Aussie hands would be to purchase, restore and operate the ship himself.

 Currently, the Southern Swan sails Sydney's famous harbour, providing day trips, exclusive charters and occasional offshore trips up and down the New South Wales Coast.
 She is currently the only ship in Sydney to offer the thrilling Mast Climb, an ascent up the rope ladder rungs to the Futtock Plate, where climbers can take in the breathtaking view of Sydney Harbour from a truly unique vantage point.

 Experience the beauty and romance of a bygone era aboard this magnificent vessel.

 A Star of the Sea, the Story of Soren Larsen

 The Soren Larsen was one of the last cargo carrying sailing ships built in 1949 in oak by the Danish ship building family Søren Larsen & sons in Northern Denmark.
 After carrying cargo throughout Scandinavia, Iceland, Northern Europe and Britain, she was lovingly restored and re-rigged in 1978 to the graceful 19th century Brigantine she is today.